AutoPCR: Automated Phenotype Concept Recognition by Prompting: Method

 \section{Method}

 In this section, we present AutoPCR, an automated method for phenotype CR based on prompting.
-We first provide a formal definition of the CR task and describe how it is decomposed into three sequential sub-tasks.
-We then define each sub-task rigorously and detail how AutoPCR addresses them through an integrated and modular design.
-The architecture of AutoPCR is shown in Figure~\ref{fig:arch}.
+We begin with a formal definition of the CR task and describe how it can be decomposed into sequential subtasks.
+We then define each subtask rigorously and elaborate on how AutoPCR addresses them through an integrated and modular design.
+The overall architecture of AutoPCR is shown in Figure~\ref{fig:arch}.